 Northeastern’s Disability Resource Center utilizes an interactive, multi-source process to establish the need for academic and housing accommodations.
 Determinations are made by committee after a comprehensive review of the provided documentation, including professional recommendations.
 The timeframe may take several weeks as accommodation decisions are made on a case-by-case basis.
 It is important to understand that a diagnosis or a clinical recommendation, while valuable components of the review process, in and of themselves, may not qualify the student for a specific accommodation.

 The Disability Resource Center considers multiple elements when determining a student’s eligibility for accommodations at Northeastern University, including:

-- The student’s self-report of their experience, gathered through the completed Student Disclosure Form (SDF).
+1. The student’s self-report of their experience, gathered through the completed Student Self-disclosure Form (SDF).

-Questions regarding the documentation guidelines may be directed to Debbi Auerbach, Service Coordinator (email@example.com or (617) 373-4428).
+Any questions regarding the documentation guidelines may be directed to Debbi Auerbach (Service Coordinator) email@example.com or (617) 373-4428.